Cluster algebras and triangulated surfaces. Part II: Lambda lengths

 \begin{proof}[Proof of Corollary~\ref{cor:structural-clust}] By Theorem~\ref{th:patterns-on-SM}, the cluster variables in $\Acal$ are in bijection with tagged arcs, and the seeds with tagged triangulations.
 The claims in the Corollary then follow from the basic properties of the tagged arc complex (see \cite[Section~7]{cats1}). \end{proof}

-\section{Topological realizations of some coordinate rings}
+\chapter{Topological realizations of some coordinate rings}

-The main construction of Section~\ref{sec:laminated-teich} can be used to produce topological realizations of (well known) cluster structures in coordinate rings of various algebraic varieties.
-Several such examples are presented in this section.
+The main construction of Chapter~\ref{sec:laminated-teich} can be used to produce topological realizations of (well known) cluster structures in coordinate rings of various algebraic varieties.
+Several such examples are presented in this chapter.

 In each of these examples, the corresponding generalized decorated Teichm\"uller space $\TTSML$ is naturally interpreted as the \emph{totally positive} part of the corresponding \emph{cluster variety}~$X$, the spectrum of the associated cluster algebra.
 In other words, $\TTSML$ can be identified with the set of those points in~$X$ at which all cluster and coefficient variables (equivalently, those belonging to a given extended cluster) take positive values.
 In each case, one recovers the usual notion of total positivity of matrices or its well known extensions to Grassmannians and other~$G/P$'s (see, e.g., \cite{dbc, tptp, lusztig-intro} and references therein).